dhruvit892000/Sunrise-Electricals/PROJECT_CONTEXT.md

 - `AGENTS.md`: project instructions for AI coding agents
 - `CLAUDE.md`: Claude-specific instructions for this repo
+- `DEVELOPMENT_RULES.md`: engineering and design standards for the project
 - `PROJECT_CONTEXT.md`: this file, intended as persistent project memory and handoff context

 ## 5. Current State of the App

-The app is no longer a default Angular starter.
-It is a first B2B wholesale site with:
+The app is now a functioning B2B electrical wholesale prototype rather than a default Angular starter.
+The current implementation includes:

-- site shell, header, footer, and mobile sidenav
+- responsive site shell with skip link, mobile drawer navigation, header, footer, and routed content layout
-- lazy-loaded routes for Home, Products, Price Lists, Quote, About, and Contact
+- lazy-loaded Angular routes for Home, Products, Product Detail, Price Lists, Quote, About, and Contact
+- a shared catalog model layer for products, categories, brands, stats, and pricing metadata
-- shared catalog models, mock catalog data, and `CatalogService`
+- a mock `CatalogService` that exposes navigation, category data, product data, price list items, and filter helpers
+- product listing with live search, brand filtering, category filtering, sorting, and URL-synced query params
-- product cards with SKU, MOQ, availability, and quote CTAs
+- product detail pages with SKU, MOQ, availability, application context, and specification blocks
+- home page with hero messaging, trusted brand highlights, category-level feature cards, and lead capture CTAs
-- quote request form used on Home, Quote, and Contact
+- quote request and contact form flows using Angular reactive forms and reusable shared form components
-- category search/filter on the catalog page

-Backend API integration and live PDF downloads are not implemented yet.
+- B2B-oriented content and business messaging oriented around industrial supply, bulk procurement, and quote requests

+The project is still using mock catalog data and placeholder pricing/inventory patterns.
+A real backend, live order system, PDF generation, and CRM integration are not yet implemented.

 ## 6. How to Run the Project